6 Fantastic Reasons for Gaming Behind the Times

-I got my NES three years after release in 1988, a hand-me-down PS1 in 2000 (five years after release), and a PS2 for Christmas 2006 (six years after release).
-A year later I purchased my first and only new console, a Wii U (one year after release).
-I got a GameBoy Advance for Christmas in around 2010 (nine years after release) and bought a used Xbox 360 in 2011 and a used PS4 in 2015 (each several years after release).
-I didn’t originally mean to get so far behind, but limited funds caused me to stick to PCs and skip the fourth generation, and once that had happened, staying behind allowed me to get back into console gaming without putting a major strain on my finances.
+I got my NES three years after release, a hand-me-down PlayStation Console (five years after release), and a PS2 (six years after release).
+I didn’t originally mean to get so far behind, but limited funds caused me to stick to PCs and skip the fourth generation, and once that had happened, staying behind allowed me to get back into console gaming without putting a major strain on my finances

 Being behind also means that when I get a new console, there’s a huge library of games for it, and it’s already clear which titles are amazing, good, just mediocre, or truly abysmal.
 I can work my way through a console’s library in chronological order, playing series in order and enjoying improvements in graphics and mechanics like gamers who bought at release, or I can start with the best games and then play some second-tier games in my favorite genres afterward.
-Playing with the benefit of friends’ and critics’ hindsight makes it easier to spend my limited gaming time as enjoyably as possible, and since the PS2 generation, many developers continue to produce excellent games for older consoles (like Persona 3 and 4) for years after a newer console generation has arrived.
+Playing with the benefit of friends’ and critics’ hindsight makes it easier to spend my limited gaming time as enjoyably as possible.

-Buying consoles is also cheaper and less stressful several years in.
-Even buying new is hundreds of dollars cheaper than at launch.
-Used is even cheaper, and not just for consoles, but for peripherals like controllers and motion-control upgrades like the Wii MotionPlus, Kinect, and Move, too.
-As an adult, I don’t expect major birthday or Christmas presents, but since my family still like to get me something, asking for old and used games or even consoles is reasonable where recent and new games and consoles wouldn’t be.
-Being a generation behind also makes giving gaming gifts more realistic.
-A couple times since the release of the Wii U, I have gone in with a couple other people to buy a casual gamer a Wii (not Wii U) setup with a full set of controllers and several games.
-It’s been a pleasantly surprising gift for the recipients, both because it’s a “bigger” present than they might expect and because adding to their base gaming library is easy since many good Wii games are inexpensive these days.
+I have gone in with a couple other people to buy a casual gamer a Wii U setup with a full set of controllers and several games.
+It’s been a pleasantly surprising gift for the recipients, both because it’s a “bigger” present than they might expect and because adding to their base gaming library is easy, since many good Wii & Wii U games are inexpensive these days.

-Finally, entering a console generation late in the game saves much of the grief of hardware glitches that the recent launches of the PS4 and Xbox One have brought back into the spotlight alongside the need for frustrating day-one updates to system firmware and game software.
+Finally, entering a console generation late in the game saves much of the grief of hardware glitches that the recent launches of the PS5 and Xbox Series X have brought back into the spotlight, alongside the need for frustrating day-one updates to system firmware and game software.
 By the time I buy a console or game, it tends to work pretty smoothly and, in the case of a console, have much expanded capability (and I only have to deal with the latest updates, not the whole string of them).
 In essence, I pay a third of what day-one gamers pay and receive a better product.